QualCert ISO 13855:2010 Safety of Machinery

 To enrol in the QualCert ISO 13855:2010 Safety of Machinery course, candidates should meet the following entry requirements:

-• Candidates must be at least 18 years of age at the time of enrolment.
+• Minimum Age: Learners must be at least 18 years old at the time of enrollment.

 1. Introduction to Machinery Safety and Risk Assessment